frostoven/NixieChat/client/modal/readme.md

 Offers a non-blocking API that resembles DOM dialog functions.

 That this was (with permission) taken from the Cosmosis game project.
-This document may have some redundant references.

 _Dev note: When the modal system is busy, no other control systems should process input.
 This can be checked via `$modal.allowExternalListeners`._